 Dust storms are common when strong winds blow from the interior, and expats with respiratory conditions may struggle in the hot desert environment.
-Expats living in Kuwait are also at risk from heatstroke and exhaustion, and should drink plenty of water and stay indoors during the hottest times of the day.
+There are also health risks of heatstroke and exhaustion, so expats living in Kuwait should drink plenty of water and stay indoors during the hottest times of the day.